csc-training/csc-env-eff/slides/07_allas.md

     5. Members have to register and accept the terms of use in [My CSC](https://my.csc.fi)
 - All project members have equal access to the data in Allas and Puhti (`/scratch` and `/projappl` disks)

-# The Allas object storage: what is it?

-- Allas is a storage service for all CSC computing and cloud services
-- CEPH-based object storage
-- Possible to upload data from personal laptops or organizational storage systems into Allas
-- Meant for data storage during project lifetime
-- Default quota is 10 TB per project
-- Clients available on Puhti and Mahti
-   - See Docs CSC for instructions on [accessing Allas from LUMI](https://docs.csc.fi/data/Allas/allas_lumi/)

 # Connections to Allas

 <div class="column">